 CONDUCTOR: I'm not selling tickets or seats, sir.
 I'm a bus conductor.
-I just want to see your bus ticket.
+I just want to see your bus-fare ticket.

-PASSENGER : Oh, I see.
+PASSENGER: Oh, I see.
 Here it is.

 CONDUCTOR: (checking the ticket) says: I'm sorry sir, but it is not the ticket I want.
 It is merely a ticket for entering the bus station area.
-Can I see your bus ticket, sir?
+Can I see your bus-fare ticket, sir?

-PASSENGER : Surely.
+PASSENGER: Surely you can.
+It's in your hand sir.
 That's the only ticket I have got.
-I paid it at the bus station before $\mathbb I$ got on this bus.
+I paid it at the bus station before I got on this bus.

 CONDUCTOR: No, sir.
-That's not the one for the bus ticket.
-I am sorry but you haven't paid the bus ticket, I am afraid.
+That's not the one for the bus fare.
+I am sorry but you haven't paid the bus fare ticket, I am afraid.

-PASSENGER : You mean I haven't paid it here? on the bus?
+PASSENGER: You mean I haven't paid it here? on the bus?